Humpback anglerfish: Reproduction

 Searching for a mate for M. johnsonii is difficult because they live solitarily and far apart from each other in the deep sea.
 Males have highly developed sensory organs that allow them to trace the scent of a female as it is minimally disrupted in the still waters of the deep sea.
 Unlike in other species of anglerfish, males of M. johnsonii are non-parasitic.
 This means that M. johnsonii males only temporarily attach onto the larger M. johnsonii female using a unique denticular apparatus before releasing their sperm.
 Once this process is complete, males detach from the females to find other mates.
 Two cases of this phenomenon have been captured, one on the RRS Discovery in Ireland and the other on the R/V Tansei-Maru.
 In both instances, there was no evidence of tissue fusion between the male and female anglerfish.
 The reproduction of black anglerfish is carried out by external fertilization; females release eggs into the water and males then immediately exert their sperm to capture and fertilize the eggs.
 This unique reproduction process might explain why M. johnsonii males do not live on females for their entire life.
 Inspection of the morphology of male M. johnsonii supports this non-parasitic mating strategy.
 Most importantly, both M. johnsonii males and females are able to reach sexual maturity without the presence of the other sex.
 In parasitic ceratioids, metamorphosed males usually attach to the female before they reach sexual maturity.

 Conservation

 M. johnsonii was classified as a "Least Concern" species on IUCN Red List of Threatened Species.
 It is not a food source for humans and, therefore, is not hunted by humans.
 However, individuals may be collected as bycatch with trawling, and as commercial fisheries shift more toward deep sea resources, the species may become more affected by this catch.
 The relatively small number of individuals currently recorded may be due to the scarcity of the species in the deep sea environment and the constraints of collecting such widely dispersed deep sea organisms.

 In the media

 M. johnsonii was filmed in 2014 off of the coast of California by the Monterey Bay Aquarium Research Institute using their remotely operated submersible Doc Ricketts.
 The video shows a female M. johnsonii slowly swimming at a depth of about 1,900 feet in the Monterey Canyon.

+On February 5, 2025, photographer David Jara Boguñá and others on an expedition by Condrik Tenerife, 2 kilometers away from the coast of Tenerife Island, filmed and photographed a living female specimen during daytime at the ocean surface.
+The video shows the animal slowly making its way up to the surface.
+This may be the first recorded instance of the species under these conditions.